-This final part of Steve Whiting’s series on Nonviolence and Social Change looks at relationship between nonviolence and religion, following on from Part 1: What is Nonviolence? and Part 2: Common dilemmas of nonviolence In Part 1 we explored what we mean by nonviolence and outlined some core principles that we find helpful.
-Part … Continued
+This final part of Steve Whiting’s series on Nonviolence and Social Change looks at relationship between nonviolence and religion, following on from Part 1: What is Nonviolence? and Part 2: Common Dilemmas of nonviolence.

 It may be some years old but we think that our 30-minute video, Nonviolence for a Change, remains relevant

 Although only 200 pages long, this is a BIG book.
 It explores the meaning and place of spirituality in our modern world, and how this can inspire our activism, our politics, and other ways we act in the world.